Ayoub-Talbi1/Couple-Movie-Recommendation-System/README.md

-# Movie-Recommendation-System
+# Couple Movie Recommendation System

-Movie Date Recommendation System
+The Movie Date Recommendation System is a web application designed for couples to find a movie that suits both of their preferences.
+It utilizes an Item-based collaborative filtering algorithm based on cosine similarity to recommend movies that are likely to be enjoyed by both individuals.

 ### Data Preprocessing